vthorrf/birm/README.md

 birm: Bayesian Item Response Models
 =============

-This package is intended to be an "play-and-plug" tool for Bayesian Item Response Modeling.
+This package is intended to be an "plug-and-play" tool for Bayesian Item Response Modeling.
 Currently, specific unidimensional IRMs are implemented, but future versions will aim on adding more flexibility to the intermediary and advanced users.

 birm depends on LaplacesDemon, an open-source statistical package that is intended to provide a complete environment for Bayesian inference.